xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Foundation of Computer Science/Regular languages.md

 > The language of all binary strings that contain the string $001$ as a substring is regular?
 > We must find an automaton that accepts it.
 >
-> So we must seek the patter of two zeros followed by a 1.
+> So we must seek the pattern of two zeros followed by a 1.
 >
 >  1. Haven't just seen any symbols of the pattern
 >  2. Have just seen a 0